 I was also able to find some litter boxes (just off to the side/sort of in the corner), which for some reason I find comforting.
 I wouldn’t have probably noticed them if I weren’t looking.

 Like at other cafes, we enjoyed going around and observing and petting various cats and also just sitting with them.
 This cafe felt more open to our mobility within the cafe and was not overly crowded with people.

 Such a cutie.

 There were a few other people there including a girl who was there sketching the cats.
 I had to tell a child to stop bothering a cat, though.
 She was blowing in its face and doing other things to bother it.

-There were lots of cute decorations like cat pillows.
+They had lots of cute decorations like cat pillows.
 There was even a bookshelf full of books (mostly about kitties).